numtide/nix-filter/README.md

 * `inDirectory`: `directory` -> returns a function that matches a directory and any path inside of it.

-## Known limitation

-Because of how Nix works, a file located under a sub-folder will not be included if the folder isn't also matched.

-Eg:

-If the file is `src/frontend/index.js`, a matcher is needed for the `src` folder, the `src/frontend` folder, *and* the `src/frontend/index.js` file.

 ## Future development

 Solve the above issue.
 Add more matchers.